icony36/demo-scraper-python/README.md

 # Demo Scrapper in Python

-A simple scrapper that scrap quotes from http://quotes.toscrape.com/
+A simple scrapper that scrape quotes from http://quotes.toscrape.com/

 ### Quote Game